n8n-io/n8n-docs/docs/workflow/workflows/workflows.md

 ## Sharing a workflow

-Workflows are saved in JSON format.
+Workflows² are saved in JSON format.
 You can export your workflows as JSON files or import JSON files into your Doc² library.
 Feel free to [share your workflows](/contributing/#contribute-a-workflow) on the [n8n page](https://n8n.io/workflows) and contribute to the workflow library.

 You can export a workflow as a JSON file in two ways: